Boat Rental in Miami

 Summertime temperatures range in the 90s with plenty of humidity, too.
-This time of year is extraordinarily tropical, meaning though the sun shines frequently, June and September are subject to lots of showers.
-The rain isn’t something that should put you off from a boat rental, as the intermittent sunshine of Miami drys you out quickly in a case you want to swim during your boat adventure!
+Watch out for June and September which are subject to lots of showers!
+Though the rain isn't something that should put you off from a boat rental, as the intermittent sunshine of Miami dries you out quickly in a case you want to swim during your boat adventure!

 The wind is light and breezy in the summertime, though from autumn to spring, there is an eastward-flowing cycle.
 Usually, it tends to complete its full cycle within three to four days.
 This pattern usually repeats itself throughout the winter season.

 How to get to Miami?

 Miami International Airport (MIA) is only approx. 7-8 miles away from Coconut Grove and Downtown Miami and 13 miles from Miami Beach.
 You can get a taxi, or alternatively public transport.
-Miami has plenty of public transportation such as the metrobus, metrorail and also tri-rail, so there’s plenty of public transport to go round to help reduce those CO2 emissions!
+Miami has plenty of public transportation such as the metrobus, metrorail and also tri-rail, for those who want to help reduce those CO2 emissions!